Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 The asymmetry measured by the FPP is determined by the proton's transverse polarization after undergoing spin precession in the magnets of the HRS.
 To extract the transferred polarization components at the target corresponding to equations \eqref{recoilformulas} requires accurate knowledge of the spin transport properties of the HRS.
 It is worth noting that without spin precession in magnetic spectrometers, a common feature of the GEp-I, GEp-II, GEp-III and GEp-2$\gamma$ experiments, proton polarimetry based on nuclear scattering would not work, since the spin-orbit coupling responsible for the azimuthal asymmetry is insensitive to the proton's longitudinal polarization, which can only be measured by rotating the longitudinal component into a transverse component.

 The precession of the spin of particles moving relativistically in a magnetic field is governed by the Thomas-B.M.T. equation \cite{BMTequation}.
 The dominant precession effect in all of the aforementioned experiments is caused by the large vertical bend of the proton trajectory in the dipoles of the magnetic spectrometers.
 In first approximation, the proton spin precesses in the dispersive (vertical) plane by an angle $\chi = \gamma \kappa_p \theta_{bend}$ relative to the proton trajectory, where $\gamma^2 = 1+p_p^2/M_p^2$ is the proton's relativistic boost factor, $\kappa_p$ is the proton's anomalous magnetic moment, and $\theta_{bend}$ is the vertical trajectory bend angle.
 In this idealized approximation, the proton spin does not precess in the horizontal plane.
 The sensitivity of the FPP asymmetry to $P_\ell$ is maximized when $\left|\sin \chi\right| = 1$.
 The central values of $\chi$ for the four kinematic settings of GEp-II are given in Table \ref{kintable}.

 Because the central value of $\chi$ is close to 360$^\circ$ at $Q^2 = 5.6$ GeV$^2$ and the range of $\chi$ accepted by the HRSL is roughly $285^\circ \le \chi \le 390^\circ$, the dominant $\cos \varphi$ amplitude of the focal plane asymmetry, which is roughly proportional to $P_\ell \sin \chi$, is reduced when averaged over the full $\chi$ acceptance, as in the bottom panel of Figure \ref{fig:fpasym}.
 However, the adverse impact of the unfavorable precession angle on the precision of the data is mitigated by the large $\chi$ acceptance of the HRS and the fact that $P_\ell$ is quite large for the kinematics in question.
+The $\chi$-dependence of the asymmetry is accounted for by the weighting of events in the unbinned maximum-likelihood analysis described below, which optimizes the statistical precision of the extraction without explicitly removing events near $\chi = 360^\circ$.
+Moreover, the $\chi$ and $Q^2$ acceptances of the HRSL are only weakly correlated, so that the range of $Q^2$ contributing to the determination of $R$ is not strongly affected.

 The presence of quadrupole magnets complicates the spin transport calculation by introducing precession in the horizontal (non-dispersive) plane, which mixes $P_t$ and $P_\ell$.
 The trajectory bend angle in the non-dispersive plane is zero for the spectrometer central ray, but non-zero for trajectories with angular and/or spatial deviations from the HRS optical axis.
 Because of the strong in-plane angle ($\theta_p$) dependence of the cross section, the acceptance-averaged horizontal precession angle is generally significantly non-zero.
 The quadrupole effects are qualitatively characterized by the non-dispersive precession angle $\chi_\phi \equiv \gamma \kappa_p \phi_{bend}$, where $\phi_{bend}$ is the total trajectory bend angle in the non-dispersive plane.